How to Stop Managing Your Kids’ Schedule Manually

 Final Thought

-If you feel like managing your kids’ schedule takes more time than it should, you’re right.
+If managing your kids’ schedule takes more time than it should, you’re right.

 And the answer isn’t to work harder at it.